-If you own a small business that rents or offers tours with canoes, kayaks and small boats, your state will likely require you to carry some form of liability insurance.
-Liability insurance will protect both your employees and customers in the event of an accident.
+If you own a small business that rents or offers tours with canoes, kayaks and small boats, your state will probably require you to carry some form of liability insurance.
+This insurance will protect both your employees and customers in the event of an accident.

 In this case, a comprehensive watercraft insurance policy may be a necessary addition to your business insurance plan.

 What Does Canoe and Kayak Insurance Cover?

 Basic canoe insurance will provide liability coverage for personal property damage and bodily injuries.
 If you sued following a boating accident, liability insurance will typically cover your legal expenses as well.

 More comprehensive policies will also provide coverage for loss or damage of your boat and your boating equipment such as oars, life jackets and boat covers.
 This includes loss from forces of nature, vandalism, theft or accidents.

 You can also elect to insure the trailer or equipment you use to transport your boat to and from the water.
 Speak to your agent to find the right package of coverage for your needs and budget.

 Safety is the most important thing when enjoying any type of paddlesport.
 On occasion, canoe and kayak accidents may result in fatalities from injuries or drowning.